-Roles: Conceptual development, design research, market analysis, strategic planning, prototyping, data visualization, user experience design, branding, implementation.
+Roles: Co-founder, conceptual development, design research, strategic planning, prototyping, data visualization, user experience design, branding, implementation.

 Accolades: Winner, SAP Sapphire Pinnacle Award for Application Development.
 Nominee, Most Innovative Technology Startup in Europe, HR Tech Amsterdam.
 Featured in SAP Sapphire 2017 Opening Keynote with CEO Bill McDermott.
 SAP Startup Focus Inaugural Partner; SAP PartnerEdge Member; SAP Certified Enterprise Software; SAP HANA Cloud Integration; HANA 10 Certified.